 Employee empowerment, on an employer’s or manager’s part, is ensuring staff members feel some sense of freedom to get their work done on their terms, rather than asking for permission every step.
 In other words, it’s when employees have some autonomy.

 Empowered employees get to play a role in making important decisions for the business.
-For them to feel empowered, though, they need to have all the resources to successfully complete their jobs without help.
+For them to feel empowered, however, they need to have all the resources to complete their jobs successfully without help.
 These resources include both knowledge and tools.
 You need to give your employees the necessary tools to physically complete their jobs and enough training to feel confident that they know how to handle most of what they’ll encounter.

 The importance of empowering your customer service team ties back to reaching your company goals.
 But why should your customer service team members go above and beyond to help you make more money?
 Sure, wanting to keep their jobs could be one reason, but if every employee does good work instead of great work, you’ll miss out on a greater return on investment.
-Operating a business is about more than money – it’s about people too, and empowering your customer service team can help you keep your people happier – employees and customers alike.
+Operating a business is about more than money ― it’s about people too and empowering your customer service team can help you keep your people happier ― employees and customers alike.

-These are the main benefits of customer service team empowerment:
+These are the main benefits of customer service team empowerment.

 Micromanaging employees is time-consuming and not always possible for customer service teams who need to handle a constant stream of customer inquiries.
 When employees are empowered, they feel free to do their jobs properly by addressing customers’ inquiries as they come in and also feel good about owning the process.
+Since they’re the ones doing the day-to-day work, they’ll naturally identify opportunities to improve customer communications and can help you to refine your processes.

 Customers who have a problem don’t want to be put on hold with long wait times or bounced from agent to agent.
 They want the person they’re speaking with to address their concerns.
 Empowered employees can take care of customer issues without asking others for help.
 The quicker a customer service rep can resolve a customer issue, the happier that customer will be.

-It boosts employee retention.
 When your employees feel empowered, they are more likely to stay with your company.
 A LinkedIn study found that there is a 47% chance of employers holding on to employees who feel they have influence in the workplace for longer than three years.
 Companies viewed as less empowering only have a 35% chance of employees sticking with them for over three years.
 High employee turnover often looks bad to customers, especially ones who speak to your customer service team often and have built relationships with them.

 You can do several things to empower your customer service team, some of which only cost you your time.
 Here are a few tips to get started.